JBuongio/jbuongio.github.io/_pages/LN_pictures.md

 ---
-title: Laguna Negra; Photos from the field and under the petrographic microscope
+title: Laguna Negra - Photos from the field and under the petrographic microscope
 layout: piclay
 galleryid: Laguna Negra
 ---